idmarinas/lotgd-skeleton/README.md

 -   Run command `npm install` for install all nodes packages.
     -   Note: When Fomantic Ui asks you to install, select "Skip install" and then accept everything.
     -   Not is necesary install in proyect folder.
--   Run command `composer install` for install al composer packages.
+-   Run command `composer install` for install all composer packages.
 -   Download lasted zip release and copy files to `_core_files/` folder
 -   Make your custom modules
 -   Run command `npm run lotgd-prod` for build a version for production server, located in `dist/prod/`
 -   Run command `npm run lotgd-dev` for build a version for development server, located in `dist/dev/`

+> You probably need to install _Gulp_ globally, run the following command `npm install gulp-cli -g`

 ## Tips
 -   **Composer and Package**